awsdocs/aws-systems-manager-user-guide/doc_source/register-tasks-options.md

 **\-\-service\-role\-arn**
 The role to assume when running the Maintenance Window task\.

-If you do not specify a service role ARN, Systems Manager will create or use your account's service\-linked role for Systems Manager by default\.
+If you do not specify a service role ARN, Systems Manager creates or uses your account's service\-linked role for Systems Manager by default\.
 For more information, see [Should I Use a Service\-Linked Role or a Custom Service Role to Run Maintenance Window Tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.

 **\-\-priority**
 The priority of the task in the Maintenance Window\.
 The lower the number the higher the priority \(for example, 1 is highest priority\)\.
 Tasks in a Maintenance Window are scheduled in priority order\.
 Tasks that have the same priority are scheduled in parallel\.